-Dublin City University was designated a “University of Sanctuary” in December 2016 in recognition of our commitment to welcome asylum seekers and refugees into the university community and to foster a culture of inclusion for all.
+Dublin City University was designated a “University of Sanctuary” in December 2016 in recognition of our commitment to welcome people seeking asylum and refugees into the university community and to foster a culture of inclusion for all.

 DCU is the first Irish university to receive this designation, awarded by Places of Sanctuary Ireland, an organisation that supports efforts in Ireland to build a culture of hospitality for people seeking sanctuary.
-Among a range of initiatives announced by the university, DCU provided fifteen academic scholarships to applicants who are currently in Ireland in Direct Provision either as asylum seekers or refugees.
+Among a range of initiatives announced by the university, DCU committed to providing fifteen academic scholarships annually to applicants who are currently living in Direct Provision in Ireland either as International Protection applicants or refugees.